trampgeek/moodle-qtype_coderunner/Readme.md

 basic ones (per-test-template, grader, result-table column selectors etc) and "advanced" ones.
 The latter include the language, sandbox, timeout, memory limit and the "make this question a prototype" feature.
-The combinator template is also considered to be an advanced feature.

 **WARNING #1:** if you define your own question type you'd better make sure when you export your question bank